-A Mary Baldwin University undergraduate who has left college without completing a bachelor's degree and is accepted into MBCW, University College, or MBU Online has the option to treat their former Mary Baldwin work as transfer credit.
+A Mary Baldwin University undergraduate who has left college without completing a bachelor's degree and is accepted into MBCW, University College, or MBU Online has the option to apply for GPA Amnesty before the end of the first week of the first semester of their readmittance to MBU.

 A student may use this upon reacceptance to Mary Baldwin after five years of academic inactivity.
-The student must notify his/her advisor in writing before the first day of the semester to which they return.
+The student must notify their advisor in writing before the first day of the semester in which they return.
 The request must be approved by the university registrar.
-After completing a semester or summer earning at least six semester hours with a term GPA of at least 2.0, the student's GPA prior to their readmittance would return to zero and any prior courses in which the student received less than a 'C-' would be removed from the calculation of cumulative GPA on the transcript.
-Further, prior MBU coursework converted to transfer credit under this policy will be treated like any other transfer credit and cannot be counted toward the fulfillment of the minimum MBU hours required for graduation.
+After completing a semester or summer earning at least six semester hours with a term GPA of at least 2.0, any of the student's previous MBU courses (prior to their readmittance) in which the student received less than a 'C-' would be removed from the calculation of the cumulative GPA on the transcript.